caxy/Silex-Skeleton/README.md

 * [WebProfilerServiceProvider][] - Enable the Symfony web debug toolbar and the Symfony profiler in your Silex application when developing.
 * [MonologServiceProvider][] - Enable logging in the development environment.
+* [VarDumperServiceProvider[] - Integrates Twig and the VarDumper component.

 Read the [Providers][] documentation for more details about Silex Service Providers.